marko-js/marko/packages/marko/docs/marko-vs-react.md

   <img src="https://cdn-images-1.medium.com/max/2000/1*4BP6tPQtwImj6_QseeybwQ.png" alt="Marko logo" width="100%" />
 </a><br />

+> This article was published March 2017.
+Both frameworks have gone through several updates since.
 You can find the original ["Marko vs React: An In-depth Look" article here](https://hackernoon.com/marko-vs-react-an-in-depth-look-767de0a5f9a6)!

 In this article we will take an in-depth look at the differences and similarities between [Marko](http://markojs.com/) and React from the perspective